 - chopped walnuts + EVOO for garnish

-Preheat oven to 400°F. Peel and cube the butternut squash.
-Toss in olive oil and season with salt and pepper.
-Roast on a sheet pan at 400°F about 20 minutes - until caramelized.
+- Preheat oven to 400°F. Peel and cube the butternut squash.
+Toss in 2 Tbsp olive oil and season with salt and pepper.
+Roast on a sheet pan at 400°F for about 20 minutes - until caramelized.

-In a large stock pot, sauté the onions in olive oil.
+- In a large stockpot, sauté the onions in 1 Tbsp olive oil.
 Add the roasted squash and broth.
 Simmer 10-15 minutes.
 Blend until smooth.
-Top with crushed walnuts and a drizzle of EVOO or a couple large croutons.
+Top with crushed walnuts and an extra drizzle of EVOO or a couple of large croutons.